 Baltimore, MD 21201

-Please join the trustees, staff, parents, scholarship sponsors and friends of The Loyola School for an art show, auction, meet and greet reception.
+Please join the trustees, staff, parents, scholarship sponsors, and friends of The Loyola School for an art show, auction, meet and greet reception.
 All proceeds from this event will support our General Scholarship Fund.

-To purchase tickets, please use this form by September 13, 2023.
+Secure your tickets using this form by September 13, 2023.

 Marty Spence is supporting the work of The Loyola School by donating a dozen original oil paintings to benefit our General Scholarship Fund.
 All 12 paintings will be on display at the Art Mingle.
 Some will be sold in a silent auction and others during a live auction.

 “We are surrounded by many worthy causes, but the cause of The Loyola School is paramount,” Marty says in explaining her gift.
 “It is one which not only teaches a man to fish, but also how to build their boats and weave their nets, assuring . . . achievements and success to those who otherwise would not have such opportunities.”

 Marty brings to her art the intensive study of the child and family throughout her full-time career in pediatrics at the now-closed Children’s Hospital and Johns Hopkins Hospital followed by many years in program development and administration for the Children’s Inpatient Unit at Sheppard Pratt.